roylenelewis/PostgreSQL-Ex5/README.md

 2. **Stock Availability Check Trigger (check_stock_trigger):**

-**Purpose: **Prevents orders from being placed if there is insufficient stock.
+**Purpose**:Prevents orders from being placed if there is insufficient stock.

-**Use Case: **Before allowing an order item to be inserted, this trigger checks if there is enough stock available.
+**Use Case**: Before allowing an order item to be inserted, this trigger checks if there is enough stock available.
 If not, it raises an exception to prevent the order from being placed.

 **Example:** If a customer tries to order 5 units of a product but only 3 units are in stock, this trigger will prevent the order from being placed.